 The risks posed by resolved IRs

 A resolved IR is an animal that had an inconclusive test result, but then subsequently re-tested clear.
 Scientific studies in the Republic of Ireland have found that resolved IRs are 12 times more likely to be found as a reactor at their next test.
 They also found that 11.8% – 21.4% of IRs slaughtered prior to their re-test after their initial disclosure showed visible lesions that were suspicious of TB at their post-mortem inspection.

 In light of this, all resolved IRs in the High Risk Area (HRA), Edge Area, and in TB breakdown herds in the Low Risk Area (LRA) must remain restricted for life to the holding in which they were found.
-The only off movements permitted are to slaughter or to an Approved Finishing Unit (AFU), either directly or via an approved TB gathering.
-All movements must be under a licence issued by APHA.
+The only licensed off movements permitted are to slaughter or to an Approved Finishing Unit (AFU), either directly or via an approved TB gathering.
 It is recommended that these animals are physically identified, such as freeze branding, management tag or marking the passport, to prevent them from accidentally moving off the holding.